Chester Select Board agenda for March 18 | The Chester Telegraph

 Chester Select Board agenda for March 18

-The Chester Select Board will hold its regular meeting at 6 p.m.
-Wednesday March 18, 2020 at Town Hall, 556 Elm Street.
-Please note the change of time from 6:30 p.m. to 6 p.m.
-Below is its agenda:
+The Chester Select Board will hold its regular meeting on Wednesday March 18 at its new time of 6 p.m. in the Chester Town Hall, 556 Elm Street.
+Below is its agenda.

 2. Citizen Comments